 - Cut out any dead and diseased wood.

-- Keep beds well mulched to keep the moisture in, temperature even at the roots and help reduce weeds.
+- Keep all your beds well mulched to protect the roots and to keep in the moisture.

 - Keep roses well mulched at all times.

 - Roses can be planted at any time of the year but July/August is the best time.